 My second reason for getting into the birthing field was because I want to eradicate the general public’s misconceptions about pregnancy and the birthing process.
 A woman’s pregnant uterus should not be treated as a tumorous growth to be controlled by medicine, but rather a natural event that women have been participating for many years before doctors.
 In most cases, birth can be accomplished safely and satisfactorily without intervention, such as drugs and surgery.
 The need for patience must be practiced in the presence of a laboring woman.
 I believe that each labor and birth is a unique and miraculous experience.
 I also believe that there is more than one good way to have a baby and that parents should have the proper tools available for effective informed consent and informed refusal.

-My background includes my love for natural medicine, a B.A. in Biology, a Childbirth Education certification through the Birth Connection, Labor Doula certification through CAPPA, Lactation Educator training through CAPPA, Neonatal Resuscitation Certificate through NRP, CPR & First Aid Certified, and my experience working with Dr. Robert Wolfson, a perinatolotgist.
+My background includes my love for natural medicine, a B.A. in Biology, a Childbirth Education certification through the Birth Connection, Labor Doula certification through CAPPA, Lactation Educator certification through CAPPA, Neonatal Resuscitation certification through NRP, CPR & First Aid Certified, and my experience working with Dr. Robert Wolfson, a perinatolotgist.
 My first opportunity to educate and coach labor and delivery was with a 16-year-old couple, which made an impression on me that will last a lifetime.
-I have 6 years experience shadowing a homebirth midwife as her assistant and I am looking forward to becoming a midwife myself someday, when my own three children are older.
+I have 8 years experience as a homebirth midwife assistant and I am looking forward to becoming a midwife myself someday, when my own three children are older.